-How to Boost Your Creativity and Business with the Unscripted Posing App for Photographers
+How to Boost Your Creativity and Business with the Unscripted App for Photographers

 Read the comments below social media posts from successful portrait photographers and you’ll almost always find aspiring photographers asking the same question: “What gear did you use for this?”
 Sure, gear plays a role, but it’s arguably a minor one.
 If you really want to capture portraits that your clients will love, you’ll need to demystify and master one often overlooked element: posing.
 The question is, how?
 In the middle of a shoot, it can be difficult to recall specific poses that you tried to memorize on Pinterest.
 Even for experienced photographers, it’s easy to fall into a pattern of repetition and produce the same old look for every session.
 While your clients may still enjoy the photos, falling into such a rut can deflate your creativity and take some of the artistry out of what you do.

 Luckily, there’s an app for that.
-We recently stumbled across the Unscripted Posing App while searching for helpful resources for photographers, and this app delivers on multiple fronts.
-Whether you need creative inspiration or you’re looking for tools on the business side, from booking clients to delivering images, this app can help.
-Alongside a growing community of photographers, we found that we could use the Unscripted app on the go to streamline sessions and diversify our portfolio.
+We recently stumbled across the Unscripted App for Photographers while searching for helpful resources, and this app delivers on multiple fronts.
+Whether you need creative inspiration or business tools, this app can help.
+What started as the world’s largest library of poses and prompts has expanded to include client management software (automated workflows, invoices, online payments, and e-signable contracts), customizable and password-protectable galleries, and a job board where you can list your services for free, browse open jobs in your area, and find more work.
+Alongside a growing community of photographers, we found that we could use the Unscripted App for Photographers on the go to streamline sessions, diversify our portfolio, and effortlessly run our business.

 Tip #1: Add New Poses to Your Portfolio